|

 | Different paper sizes.
 If you want a document to contain one

-portrait page and one landscape page, you'll need a section break
+legal-sized page and the rest letter-sized pages, you'll need a Section break

-two-inch margin, and the following pages need a different margin, you'll
+two-inch margin, and the following pages need a different margin, you

 | Columns.
 You can use Word's newspaper column feature in the